Route

 cors: {}

-Route with middleware
+Example: Route with Middleware

 gateway: